Entering the European market for handwoven rugs

 Handwoven rugs are transported as rolls, wrapped in plastic film and jute/hessian sacking.
 They are rolled up with the face inside and packaged before they are put into a container.
 Sometimes two rugs are rolled up together, but this may make the roll too heavy.
 Runners are often protected with hardboard disks at the ends, to stop them from slipping and telescoping.
 When in doubt, check the requirements with your buyer.

 Rugs must not be handled with bag or plate hooks, as the film packaging can easily be torn.
-A carpet carrying mandrel should be used for handling rolled rugs.
+A carpet carrying mandrel should be used to handle rolled rugs.

 Material